dmd-program/dmd-100/topics/narrative_structure.md

 ##### Drill-down
 ![Drill-down structure](../assets/narrative-drill-down-structure.png)

-The drill-down is a bi-linear structure and encourages users to move through a story vertically and laterally, where lateral movement represents plot points and vertical movement represents the gathering information and details surrounding the plot.
+The drill-down is a bi-linear structure and encourages users to move through a story vertically and laterally, where lateral movement represents plot points and vertical movement represents the gathering additional details about the plot.

 #### Non-linear structural models